divamgupta/stable-diffusion-tensorflow/README.md

 Image.fromarray(img[0]).save("output.png")
 ```

-### Using virtualenv from the git repo
+### Using `text2image.py` from the git repo

+Assuming you have installed the required packages,
-To generate images from a text prompt use:
+you can generate images from a text prompt using:

 ```bash
 python text2image.py --prompt="An astronaut riding a horse"